poetimp/ltcsw/README.md

 # ltcsw
-Leadershp Training for Christ Southwest Region Registration + tools
+Leadership Training for Christ Southwest Region Registration + tools

 See the README file in the doc directory or the welcome page